Edit

 Screenshot showing the on-premises data gateway setup.

-2. Sign-in using your user account to access the on-premises data gateway, after which it's prepared for utilization.
+2. Sign in with your user account to access the on-premises data gateway.
+Once you're signed in, it's ready to use.

 Screenshot showing the on-premises data gateway setup after the user signed in.